Database¶

 schema_meta |

-Location tables live in per-user {workspace}/location/data/location.db files, not in the framework DB.
+Location tables live in a per-user location.db, not in the framework DB.
 The module package at src/istota/location/ provides resolve_for_user(user_id, config).

 location_pings |